nbeaver/why-linux-is-better/README.rst

 and to provide contrast to the way that the Linux ecosystem maintains checks and balances.

-Linux users can, if they wish, install a recent kernel and applications together with a window manager `under maintenance`_ `since 1987`_, and `a non-negligable number do exactly that`_.
+Linux users can, if they wish, install a recent kernel and up-to-date applications together with a window manager `under maintenance`_ `since 1987`_, and `a non-negligable number do exactly that`_.